LXDeathrattle/UEFITool_extract_guid/README.md

 Visual Studio + Qt.

-qt runtime environment required.
+Qt runtime environment required.
 You can use windeployqt to complete the environment.